Last reviewed on 2nd November 2023 by Martin Alexander (Mortgage Advisor)

 - The property must be a new-build

-- Maximum purchase price of £600,000 in England (or £300,000 in Wales)
+- Maximum purchase price of £600,000 in London (and less in the rest of England)

 - Can only be used for residential purposes (not sub-let or rented out)